What to Pack for a Cruise

 Now that we’ve established that you’re bringing a bottle of wine (see Tip #7), you’ll need to protect it from angry baggage handlers.
 Lodge it tightly inside of two shoes to make sure it’s well protected along the way.
 To see if your cruise line allows you to bring alcohol, check this Allowed Alcohol Cheat Sheet by Cruise Line.

-Cruise Packing Tip #20 – Mobile Jewelry Case
+Packing Tip #20 – Mobile Jewelry Case

 For small pieces of jewelry, keep them safe and organized in a daily pill container.
 And, if super Type A, you can plan your nightly accessories and place them in the corresponding containers.
+Just don’t swallow your earrings hoping to cure that hangover.

-Cruise Packing Tip #21 – Scarf Roll
+Cruise Packing Hack #21 – Collapsible Travel Tote

-Cruise Packing Tip #22 – Photograph Your Luggage
+Packing Hack #22 – Photograph Your Luggage

 One time I was trying to explain my lost luggage to American Airlines.
 “Square-ish and with my underwear in it” didn’t make the hunt go any quicker.
 Always take a picture of your luggage and keep it on your mobile device.
 Added bonus: when new friends show you pictures of their baby, show them a picture of your luggage for an interesting reaction.

-Cruise Packing Tip #23 – Keep Copies of Your IDs
+What to Pack for a Cruise, Tip #23 – Keep Copies of Your IDs

 Cruise Packing Tip #24 – Bring a Pen

 You’ll have embarkation and debarkation forms to fill out.
 Avoid the awkward circle of strangers all waiting for one pen by bringing your own.
 Also, it’s suggested that you don’t bring your best Mont Blanc because you know that guy that’s been coughing up the norovirus is going to ask you to borrow it.
-A few throw-aways are ideal.
+A few “throw aways” are ideal.

-Cruise Packing Tip #25 – Button Your Earrings
+Packing Hack #25 – Button Your Earrings

 Cruise Packing Tip #26 – Ship Mate Packing Checklist